Python-IoT/Smart-IoT-Planting-System/gateway/README.md

 Gateway will respond to device with device's relevant data(light on/off, watering status, etc) in database(sqlite).

 Gateway(Raspberry Pi) communicate with Server via MQTT and HTTP(request).
 MQTT python module is hbmqtt.
+Gateway is MQTT client, Server is MQTT broker and client.